geomensione/geomensione.github.io/bezierjs/README.md

 DONE button to add curve -> pressing 'c'

-save and load scene
+DONE save and load scene

 DONE fill tentacle

-pick only one element to move
+DONE pick only one element to move